If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 File: MarioMAP.7z (1.12MB) (info)

-There's a leftover linker address map file leftover in the main directory of every version of the game, except the NTSC-U version (which is located in the Korean release instead), which shows most addresses functionality, as well as some extras with features that never made it into the final game.
+There's a leftover linker address map file leftover in the main directory of every version of the game, except the North American version (which is located in the Korean release instead), which shows most addresses functionality, as well as some extras with features that never made it into the final game.
 The map is used for the internal exception handler.

 Sequence List